-The Company has been advised that a Shareholder Derivative complaint had been filed in the United States District Court for the District of Colorado on or about July 15, 2013 by the same Plaintiff that has filed the repetitive complaints in the Nevada action as set forth in the preceding paragraph (Yidam, Ltd. v.
+A Shareholder Derivative complaint was filed in the United States District Court for the District of Colorado on or about July 15, 2013 by the same Plaintiff that has filed the repetitive complaints in the Nevada action as set forth in the preceding paragraph (Yidam, Ltd. v.
 Eugene Seymour, Anil Diwan, and Nanoviricides, Inc.).
 The Plaintiff asserts the action is a shareholder derivative action and the Company is solely a nominal defendant.
 The Company maintains that it, as well as the individual defendants, Messrs.
 Seymour and Diwan, have not been served in the action.
-However, a default has been filed against the Company, which the Company anticipates will be vacated shortly.
 The Complaint alleges that the Company has failed to deliver information requested by the Plaintiff, the identical information the Plaintiff is seeking inspection of in the Nevada action, and that the individual defendants, Messrs.
 Seymour and Diwan, breached their fiduciary duties to the Company and caused it financial harm.
 The Plaintiff demands an order to inspect the Company's records, an order revoking Messrs.
 Diwan and Seymour from the Board of Directors, equitable relief, and consequential and punitive damages.
 The Company believes these claims have no merit and, if served, the Company intends to defend this action vigorously.
 Specific monetary damages have not been claimed and as a result no accrual has been made in relation to this litigation.
+On September 11, 2014 an order dismissing the action with prejudice was entered by the court